etrommer/bikex/index.md

 We would like to encourage you to begin the trip to the parallel universe by bicycle.
 For everybody traveling from Berlin to Nation there is the great opportunity to ride your bike.
 Also this year you can avoid overcrowded, stuffy trains and shuttle busses an take enjoy our scouted bike route.

-After last year's success, we are once again offering a top-class medium-sportive event.
+After last year's success, we are once again organizing a top-class medium-sportive event.
 This year we offer *four* guided bike tours for the journey:
 - from north Berliner friday at 10.30 Uhr and 14:30 Uhr from [Blochplatz near S Gesundbrunnen](https://www.openstreetmap.org/?mlat=52.54940&mlon=13.38590#map=19/52.54940/13.38590).
 The route is about 45 km long.
 - from Hennigsdorf friday at 11:30 and 15:30 Uhr on an even shorter route.
 From [S-Bahn station Hennigsdorf](https://www.openstreetmap.org/?mlat=52.63762&mlon=13.20489#map=18/52.63762/13.20489) it's only 24 km to NoG.